 Domains and Hosting

-Namecheap - Namecheap became the first domain registrar to accept Bitcoin in March 2013.
-In addition to domain names, customers can buy hosting, SSL certificates and more with bitcoin.
-Namecheap has taken stand against legislation like SOPA and CISPA, further boosting the company’s favor among Bitcoiners.
+Namecheap - Namecheap was the first major domain registrar to accept Bitcoin in 2013.
+Buy domain names, web hosting, SSL certificates, and more with Bitcoin.
+Namecheap has been a consistent supporter of internet freedom and privacy.

 Decentralized MarketPlaces